The South Bay hosts an astounding variety of special events and activities year round!

 This event listing is current as of yesterday, but new events are posted EVERY DAY, so be sure to check the website for updates at http://www.southbaybyjackie.com for details on these and other events happening throughout the South Bay.

-Have a fabulous South Bay weekend!
+Happy Thanksgiving and have a fabulous South Bay weekend!